ChetanSinha/Web-App-to-Visualize-Nueral-Nets/README.md

 * Run all the cells of "Main Notebook".(Make sure you have installed all the requirements)

-* Open the two terminals.
+* Open two terminals.

-* Type "python ml_server.py"(for windows)/"python3 ml_server.py"(linux) in one terminal as show below:
+* Type "python ml_server.py"(windows)/"python3 ml_server.py"(linux) in one terminal as show below:

 ![Screenshot](/images/ml_server.PNG)

-* Open the show local host post and check if the server is successfully connected or not.
+* Open the shown local host port and check if the server is successfully connected or not.

 * Type "streamlit run app.py" in another terminal as show below: